 Gradual ranking declines without a specific trigger date suggest:

-Core Web Vitals deterioration — site has become
+- Core Web Vitals deterioration — site has become progressively slower

 Recovery Playbook by Cause